insin/obs-bounce/README.md

 Select the name of a scene item and press the Toggle button (or configure a Toggle Bounce hotkey) to start bouncing it around the scene.

-Enable the "Start on scene change" option to automatically start bouncing when switching to the scene containing a scene item with the selected name and restore its position when switching away.
+Enable the "Start on scene change" option to automatically start bouncing when switching to a scene containing a scene item with the selected name and restore its position when switching away.

 Currently only works for top-level sources/groups in a scene.